poaxy/EasyIP/README.md

-# easyip - Comprehensive IP Information Lookup Tool
+# EasyIp - Comprehensive Bash IP Information Lookup Tool

 A powerful bash script for retrieving comprehensive information about IP addresses using the IPinfo API.